 8. Go gas.
 Drying a load of laundry in a gas dryer generally costs less per load than an electric dryer.

 10. Let nature help out.
 When the weather is warm, cut your energy costs by drying clothes outside on a clothesline.
-If HOA regulations don’t allow you to set up a clothesline outside, then use a stand-alone drying rack inside.
+If homeowners association regulations don’t allow you to set up a clothesline outside, use a standalone drying rack inside.

 Related: How to Help Appliances Last Longer